A Bit of Fatherly Advice About Online Etiquette

 “If you can’t say somethin’ nice, don’t say nothin’ at all” – Thumper, from Disney’s Bambi (1942)

-Although this film is more than 70 years old, the advice stands the test of time and is especially applicable today as we consider online etiquette.
+Although this film is over 70 years old, the advice stands the test of time and is especially applicable today as we consider online etiquette.

 Our world has become increasingly connected by the graces of interactive websites and social media.
 Any bad behavior you exhibit online will live forever.
 Politicians and celebrities demonstrate this every day.
 We could learn from their mistakes, yet I’m still frequently amazed at the behavior I see online.

-It’s important to adopt a few online etiquette rules for your digital interactions.
-Not only for the sake of propriety but for self-preservation.
+Adopting a few online etiquette rules for your digital interactions is important – not only for the sake of propriety but for self-preservation.
 You may think you’re just being silly with your friends, but you never know who might stumble across your words.
-Whether you engage online for business, pleasure, or both here are a few things to remember toward keeping your good reputation intact.
+Whether you engage online for business, pleasure, or both, here are a few things to remember to keep your good reputation intact.

 1) Online etiquette follows small-town rules.

 I live in a small town.
-Or, perhaps I should say, small in comparison to other places I’ve called home (the Bay Area, Los Angeles, Pittsburgh).
+Or, perhaps I should say, small compared to other places I’ve called home (the Bay Area, Los Angeles, Pittsburgh).

 I love it!
-But if there’s one thing I’ve learned it’s that negative comments are best kept to yourself.
-It may not happen today, tomorrow, or even a year from now, but eventually, thoughtless words that escape your lips can worm their way into your social network can come back to haunt you.
+But if there’s one thing I’ve learned, it’s that negative comments are best kept to yourself.
+It may not happen today, tomorrow, or even a year from now, but eventually, thoughtless words that escape your lips can worm their way into your social network and come back to haunt you.

 Bashing someone on social media is just poor form.
 Although you may succeed in shaming the recipient of your wrath, you’re also establishing a permanent record of your meanness for everyone to enjoy.
 Resist the temptation and deal with your disputes privately.